QualiSystems/cloudshell-standards/Documentation/SDN_controller_standard.md

 The SDN Controller Shelll will be implemented for each type of controller. example "SDN ODL Shell".

 ### Specific Versions Certification
 Each released Shell should have a list of certified versions.
-Version certification can be done only by Qualiís engineering, and it includes validatation that all the Shellís capabilities are working for a specific version.
+Version certification can be done only by Quali‚Äôs engineering, and it includes validatation that all the Shell‚Äôs capabilities are working for a specific version.
 The Shell should also work for non-certified versions unless specified differently in the Shell's release notes, and in case some gaps are found a new version of the Shell will be released with the gaps addressed and the version certified.

 ### Generic Data Model
 All SDN Controller Shells share the same generic data model, except the model of the root level which is different per each Shell.
-The data model shouldnít be modified.
+The data model shouldn‚Äôt be modified.
 The attributes associated with those generic models are also shared by all SDN Controller Shells and their values are populated by the driver.
-It is allowed to add custom attributes only to the root level model, and it isnít allowed to remove attributes from any level.
+It is allowed to add custom attributes only to the root level model, and it isn‚Äôt allowed to remove attributes from any level.

 ### Versioning
 The SDN Controller Shell version follows Semantic Versioning Guidelines (see details in http://semver.org).
-In short, the version structure is Major.Minor.Patch, for example ì1.0.2î.
+In short, the version structure is Major.Minor.Patch, for example ‚Äú1.0.2‚Äù.
 A Patch version is promoted when making backward-compatibile bug fixes, a Minor version is promoted when adding functionality in a backwards-compatible manner and a  Major version is promoted when making any backwards incompatible change.
 The standard itself follows the same guidelines.

 ### Dependencies
-In case the SDN Controller Shell is written in Python and has dependencies to Python packages (that follow Semantic Versioning Guidelines) the dependency should be to a range of Patch versions, for example to ìcloudshell-traffic-ixia 2.1.Xî.
+In case the SDN Controller Shell is written in Python and has dependencies to Python packages (that follow Semantic Versioning Guidelines) the dependency should be to a range of Patch versions, for example to ‚Äúcloudshell-traffic-ixia 2.1.X‚Äù.
-The dependency to cloudshell-automation-api should be to the latest Patch version (cloudshell-automation-api package version is of the format ìCloudShell_Version.Xî, for example 7.0.Xî).
+The dependency to cloudshell-automation-api should be to the latest Patch version (cloudshell-automation-api package version is of the format ‚ÄúCloudShell_Version.X‚Äù, for example 7.0.X‚Äù).